sidhant-gupta-004/OS-tuhdo/README.md

 ### Parts 2 & 3
 + Everything

+## Main Reference
+The book OS-tuhdo (https://tuhdo.github.io/os01/) serves as the main learning resource for this project.

 ## Acknowledgements
 The following documents have been referred to and are included as part of this repository for learning purposes:
 + Intel 64 and IA-32 Architectures Software Development Manual